aqlaboratory/hsm/README.md

 python [SCRIPT] [OPTIONS]
 ```

 Options for any script may be listed using the `-h/--help` flag.

-Pre-processed / pre-trained data and models may be downloaded from [figshare (doi:10.6084/m9.figshare.11520552)](https://doi.org/10.6084/m9.figshare.11520552) and should be unpacked at `data/` in this directory.
-This directory may also be used as an example of how to structure input and output files / directories.
+To reproduce analysis and figures presented in the paper [Biophysical prediction of protein-peptide interactions and signaling networks using machine learning.](https://doi.org/10.1038/s41592-019-0687-1), use the scripts in `publication_analysis/`.

+Pre-trained models are released with this repo.
 An alternative use case would be to train / re-train a new model in the `train/` code and make new predictions using the `predict/` code.

-### Kinase model issue

-We have identified an issue in the dataset used to train the kinase model.
-For the time being, we suggest not using the kinase model until further updates are provided.
+### Model updates

+We identified an issue in the original datasets used to train the model published in [Biophysical prediction of protein-peptide interactions and signaling networks using machine learning.](https://doi.org/10.1038/s41592-019-0687-1).
+As of February 15, 2023, we have corrected the datasets (released on [figshare (doi:10.6084/m9.figshare.22105529)](https://doi.org/10.6084/m9.figshare.22105529)), and replaced the original models released with this repo with corrected ones.
+Please verify that you use the corrected models for all predictions (see documentation in `predict/`).

 ## Data

-As reported, domain-peptide and protein-protein interactions are available via [figshare (doi:10.6084/m9.figshare.10084745)](https://doi.org/10.6084/m9.figshare.10084745).
-In addition, we provide pre-processed data for this repository and the website repository,

-- Raw training data: [figshare - doi:10.6084/m9.figshare.11520297](https://doi.org/10.6084/m9.figshare.11520297).
-Raw domain-peptide training data used to train the core HSM models.
-Unpack to `data/` in this directory.
-- Pre-processed data: [figshare - doi:10.6084/m9.figshare.11520552](https://doi.org/10.6084/m9.figshare.11520552).
-Needed to work with this repo.
-Unpack to `data/` in this directory.
-- Data supporting the website at [proteinpeptide.io](https://proteinpeptide.io)
+All associated data may be downloaded from [figshare (doi:10.6084/m9.figshare.22105529)](https://doi.org/10.6084/m9.figshare.22105529).

 ## Requirements
 - Python (>= 3.5)